Background and activities

 Aslak Steinsbekk is a professor in behavioral sciences in medicine and health service research at the Department of Public Health and General Practice, Norwegian University of Science and Technology.
 He is leader for the research group for health service research and he has built up a research group in patient education and user involvement.

 His main research activities at current centers around health service research with a focus on the patient perspective and how patients experience the complete package of services they use.
-Aslak has mainly published in the areas of health care utilization, communication, patient education, patient participation and complementary and alternative medicine, and have been PI for studies using different methodologies (randomized controlled trials, qualitative methods, epidemiology, and systematic review).
+Aslak has mainly published in the areas of health care utilization, education, communication, patient education, patient participation and complementary and alternative medicine, and have been PI for studies using different methodologies (randomized controlled trials, qualitative methods, epidemiology, and systematic review).